-Parque Nacional Chiloï¿½
+Parque Nacional Chiloé

-The park offers a variety of walking trails, through forests and under twisted tepú trees, along miles of unspoilt coastline or along nature trails that lead up onto the hills for superb views of the surrounds.
-One of the draws of the hiking trails in Chiloé is the wide selection of short hikes, making it a good activity even for visitors who aren't in the best shape.
-There are also epic hikes for those who want to walk long-distance.
-The park is also home to several Huilliche Indian communities.
-The information centre at the entrance has good displays on the flora, fauna and the traditions and folklore of the Huilliche people, as well as displays on the flora and fauna of the area.
+The park offers a variety of walking trails, through forests and under twisted tepú trees, along miles of unspoilt coastline or along nature trails that lead up onto the hills for superb views of the surrounding area.
+One of the draws of the hiking trails in Chiloé is the wide selection of short hikes, making it a good activity even for novice hikers, but there are also epic hikes for those who want to walk long distances.
+The park is also home to several Huilliche Indian communities, and visitors can find information about the traditions and folklore of the Huilliche people, as well as displays on the flora and fauna of the area.